mrasahi/codequiz/README.md

 ~~Possible fix is to set a variable called `isActive` with a boolean that switches when a button is clicked.
 When switched, it will add `disabled` to class of clickable buttons. `isActive` will change booleans again after the 1 sec setInterval.~~

 **Adding the `disabled` class to the bg change worked**

+~~Answering a question as the time hits below 1 will put up a new question~~

+The results page will render twice, but not do anything outwardly

 # Requirements
 ```